Identifying the Deviator: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:approx:testable}}

 In this section we prove Theorem~\ref{theorem:approx:testable} via a game-theoretic approach.
 Roughly speaking, we consider a zero-sum game between an adversary and a statistician, in which the adversary chooses a deviation and the statistician, after observing the realization $s$, has to guess the deviator if $s\notin D$.
 A strategy for the statistican in this game is a blame function.
 We use the minimax theorem to establish that the statistician has a strategy that guarantees high payoff.
-However, for the minimax theorem to apply, we need to make some modifications to the game.
+However, for the minimax theorem to apply, we need to make some modifications to the game.\footnote{Blackwell~\cite{B} gives an example of a statistical game without a value.}

 First, we may assume without loss of generality that $D$ is closed.
 Indeed, every probability distribution over $A^\dN$ is regular, so every Borel set $D$ with $\prob_{\sigma^\ast}(D)>1-\ep$ contains a closed subset $F$ with $\prob_{\sigma^\ast}(F)>1-\ep$.
 Hence, if $D$ is not closed, we can replace it by $F$.